cc1005/third_milestone_project/README.md

 3. Demonstrating the developer’s usefulness in the field of Modern Irish history which, while obviously well-populated by academic experts, has a considerable deficit of well-produced online content.

 ## UX

+### Basic principles & number of pages
 From an early stage I decided to keep the app to a single page to start.
 As it was primarily a biography site, emphasising key figures in Irish history with collapsible headings to save space, I did not see the need to introduce distinct categories or several pages for different types of information.
-As the scope of the website expanded, I could consider adding multiple different pages, potentially:
+If the scope of the website expanded, I could consider adding multiple different pages, potentially:

 - People
 - Events